watson/libmodes/README.md

 This project is a refactoring of the popular [dump1090](https://github.com/antirez/dump1090) project by Salvatore Sanfilippo.
-It modularizes the code into separate functions.
+It modularizes the code into separate functions and removes all non-essentials, so that only the decoding logic is left.

 This project is still very much WIP.